France Poised To Finally Get New Govt - UrduPoint

 Landing the interior ministry, which oversees the police and domestic security, would be seen as a major success for the right.

-And another meteoric rise will likely see Antoine Armand, 33, the head of parliament's economic affairs commission installed as economy minister.
+And another meteoric rise will likely see Antoine Armand, the 33-year-old head of parliament's economic affairs commission installed as economy minister.

 One key person said to be staying on is Defence Minister Sebastien Lecornu who is believed to enjoy a close and trusting relationship with Macron.